Domain-adaptive Crowd Counting via High-quality Image Translation and Density Reconstruction: Introduction

-For the last problem, we present a re-training scheme base on Gaussian prior.
+For the second problem, we present a re-training scheme base on the density reconstruction.
 In the counting field, the ground-truth of density map is generated by using a Gaussian kernel from the head position.
 According to this prior, we attempt to find the most likely locations of heads by comparing the similarity between the coarse map and the standard Gaussian kernel.
 Consequently, pseudo density maps are reconstructed.
 Then a final counter is trained on the target images and the pseudo maps, which performs better in the real world than the coarse model.

 As a summary, the key contributions of this paper are: